GEM-benchmark/NL-Augmenter/transformations/longer_names_ner/README.md

 The transformation's outputs are too simple to be used for data augmentation and has been used for demonstration.
 Unlike a paraphraser, it is not capable of generating linguistically diverse text.

+The accuracy of a BERT-base model (fine-tuned on conll2003) on a subset of conll2003 validation dataset = 81.364% The accuracy of the same model on the perturbed set = 70.911%